winglang/playground/apps/tour/src/tutorials/main/01-tutorial.md

-# Let's add the first cloud service to our app
+# Creating a Queue

-Here is an empty Wing source code file.
+In the Wing code editor on the right, you'll find an empty source file.
-The first line, "bring cloud", lets us access resources from the Wing standard library.
+The initial statement, "bring cloud", provides us access to resources from the Wing standard library.

-1. **Uncomment line 3**.
-A **queue** will appear in the simulator to the right.
+**Uncomment line 3**.
+Once done, a **queue** will appear in the simulator located at the bottom-right section of this page.
-2. Click **Next** to continue